Fahadalajmii/TASK-Foundation-CheatSheet/html.md

 HTML has 2 main tags

-1. `<title>` is a tag that we add meta data to it, like linking the CSS, or adding a title for a website.
+1. `<head>` is a tag that we add meta data to it, like linking the CSS, or adding a title for a website.
 Anything inside this tag, shall not be rendered in the web page directly
 2. `<body>` is a tag that we add the content of the html page that will be rendered directly to the web page

 ## Comments 💬